Reinforcement learning for adaptive interior point methods in convex quadratic programming: Solving convex QPs

 \subsection{Inner minimization with Newton}

 The minimization procedure adopted to solve the subproblem at Step~\ref{step:rpdip:subproblem} of Algorithm~\ref{alg:rpdip} is typically based on Newton's method with a backtracking line search procedure for globalization.
 Methods of this kind for convex unconstrained minimization have been extensively studied and provide strong convergence guarantees.
-However, a direct application of Newton method to minimize $\pdLL_k$ is usually deemed impractical and avoided, since the Hessian matrix $\nabla^2 \pdLL_k$ tends to be dense.
-However, by convexity of $\pdLL_k$, it is sufficient to find a zero of $\nabla \pdLL_k$.
-Using the linear transformation $T_{\delta^k}$ in \cite[\S 3.1]{demarchi2022qpdo}, we can obtain an equivalent root-finding subproblem that retains structure and sparsity of the original problem \eqref{eq:QP}:
+However, a direct application of Newton method to minimize $\pdLL_k$ is usually deemed impractical and avoided, since the Hessian matrix $\nabla^2 \pdLL_k$ tends to be dense, but, owing to convexity of $\pdLL_k$, it is sufficient to find a zero of $\nabla \pdLL_k$.
+Using the linear transformation $T_{\delta^k}$ as in \cite[\S 3.1]{demarchi2022qpdo}, we can obtain an equivalent root-finding subproblem that retains structure and sparsity of the original problem \eqref{eq:QP}:

+where the vector-inverse in the second block-row is intended componentwise.
 Scaling the second block by $s > 0$, the classical primal-dual IP subproblem is recovered with additional proximal regularization terms, as in \cite[\S 2]{pougkakiotis2021interior}, \cite[\S 3]{cipolla2023proximal}.
-Then, at any point $(x,s,y,z)$, a Newton direction $(\Delta x,\Delta s,\Delta y,\Delta z)$ can be obtained by solving the following system of linear equations:
+Then, at any point $(x,s,y,z)$, a Newton direction $(\Delta x,\Delta s,\Delta y,\Delta z)\in\R^{n+p+m+p}$ can be obtained by solving the following system of linear equations:

-for which there exist several numerical techniques; see e.g. \cite{ghannad2022linear} for an overview.
+for which there exist several numerical techniques.
 In \eqref{eq:newton_system}, $\identity_n$ denotes the identity matrix of size $n$, $\diag(s)$ builds a square diagonal matrix with diagonal $s$, and $\odot$ indicate the Hadamard product.
 As our focus is on the combination of the optimization routine in Algorithm~\ref{alg:rpdip} with a learning-based hyperparameter policy, the (sparse) linear system \eqref{eq:newton_system} is solved directly through LU decomposition with pivoting, for numerical stability, without any additional structure exploitation.
 It is worth mentioning here that the regularization parameters $\delta$ are introduced as penalty weights in the definition \eqref{eq:primal_aug_lagrangian} of the augmented Lagrangian, with the goal of discouraging constraint violations, but they also play an important role in mitigating the ill-conditioning of matrices arising from the IP scheme; cf. \cite[\S 4]{cipolla2023proximal}.